AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ## Maps Usage

 Let's create three different maps with connectors to understand the specifics of each map type.
+Here we will use another series together with connectors.
+You can any types of series you need with connectors, it's

 ### Route Map